Connecting to the Mac

 This will display a list of all the machines that have either been previously connected and are stored as known machines, or machines that are available for Remote Login.

 Select a Mac by double-clicking on it to connect to it.
-The first time that you connect to a Mac, you will be prompted to enter your Mac user credentials (which must be an Administrator account) to allow the remote connection:
+The first time that you connect to a Mac, you will be prompted to enter your Mac user credentials to allow the remote connection:

 The agent will use these credentials to create a new SSH connection to the Mac.
 If it succeeds, an SSH key will be created, and will be registered in the

 authorized_keys file on that Mac.
 On subsequent connections the agent will use the username and key file to connect to the most recently connected known build host.

 Note: You must use the username and not the full name when entering your credentials.
 You can find this out by using the

 whoamicommand in Terminal.
 For example, from the screenshot below, the account name will be amyb and not Amy Burns:

 When a connection has been successfully made, it will display in the Host Selection dialog with a connected icon next to it, as illustrated below:

 There can only be one connected Mac at any one time.

 Each machine in the list, whether connected or otherwise, will display a context menu on right-click, allowing you to Connect, Disconnect, or Forget the Mac as needed: